 Some of the things which I forgot to order include a few 1F supercapacitors for my solar-powered QRSS beacon project and a random collection of parts needed to build a DIY AVR microcontroller programmer with a USB PC interface and I also wanted to buy at least one ATMega8 microcontroller because they seem to be a good step above the ATTiny 2313 chips I already have and are at the center of so many microcontroller projects.
 I'm sure there are are few more items I need, but can't think of them right now, so they don't make the list.

 A little random, but worth noting is a cool website I found earlier which details (in a very basic way) the various types of HF antennas and does a good job (IMHO) of explaining the basic theory behind them.
 The page can be found at deltadx.net.

-On that note I encourage everyone to take a couple minutes out of your day and browse the Wikipedia entry describing the JPEG compression algorithm.
-Seriously, it’s an educational, enlightening, and entertaining read.
+As an aside, I encourage everyone to take a couple minutes out of your day and browse the Wikipedia entry describing the JPEG compression algorithm.
+Seriously, it's an educational, enlightening, and entertaining read.